-Many of the Housing Opportunity Sites are within the San Fernando Corridors Specific Plan which sets planning principles, development standards, and design guidelines to meet revitalization objectives, including to "remedy the feeling of 'sprawl' on the corridors.
+Consistency with San Fernando Corridors Specific Plan Development Standards including to "remedy the feeling of 'sprawl' on the corridors.
 The corridors can contribute to San Fernando's distinctiveness from the rest of the surrounding San Fernando Valley by not emulating the "sprawl" character typical to the Valley's commercial corridors" (City of San Fernando 2017b).
 Section 4, Development Standards, include information about parking, signage, and development standards.
 Section 5, Design Guidelines, provides detailed design requirements, including visual examples, that show building frontages, galleries, architectural style, and massing for commercial and mixed-use buildings in the Plan area.
 The plan also provides limited guidelines on landscape design, encouraging use of small courtyards as well as pedestrian walkways and larger open spaces as part of the design.
 The Specific Plan indicates 70 to 80 percent of the shared open spaces in new and redeveloped areas within the Specific Plan should be landscaped and 20 to 30 percent hardscapes such as pavers or gravel for walkways.
 Development proposed on the Housing Opportunity Sites that fall within this Plan area would be subject to the design standards adopted with the Corridors Specific Plan.
-Multi-family and mixed-use development on the Housing Opportunity Sites that are outside but adjacent to the Corridors Plan area or in other parts of San Fernando (e.g., on Glenoaks Boulevard at the intersection with Hubbard Street or near Las Palmas Park, northwest of South Huntington Street, and along South Brand Avenue, and San Fernando Mission Boulevard, southwest of Truman Street) would not be subject to the Specific Plan design guidelines.
+Multifamily and mixed-use development on the Housing Opportunity Sites that are outside but adjacent to the Corridors Plan area or in other parts of San Fernando (e.g., on Glenoaks Boulevard at the intersection with Hubbard Street or near Las Palmas Park, northwest of South Huntington Street, and along South Brand Avenue, and San Fernando Mission Boulevard, southwest of Truman Street) would not be subject to the Specific Plan design guidelines.
 While they are outside the Corridors Specific Plan planning area, their design, including massing, height, and exterior components could affect the visual quality of adjacent development within the Specific Plan area.